-- Deep vein thrombosis may cause life-threatening blood clots.
+- Deep vein thrombosis that may cause life-threatening blood clots.

-- Chronic venous insufficiency not only increases the pressure in the affected vein, which ramps up discomfort and can create varicose veins, but it can cause other problems, ultimately leading to a venous stasis ulcer.
+- Chronic venous insufficiency – this not only increases the pressure in your affected vein, which ramps up discomfort and can create varicose veins, but it can also cause other problems, ultimately leading to a venous stasis ulcer.

-- A cluster of spider veins around your ankle (corona phlebectatica) is a sign of chronic severe venous insufficiency and should be looked at by a specialist.
+- A cluster of spider veins around your ankle (corona phlebectatica) – a sign of chronic severe venous insufficiency that should be looked at by a specialist.

 We’ve Got Answers and Solutions